mini-kep/intro/testing_guidelines/README.md

 - how the code under test is supposed to run well
 - how the code under test may run with error
 - how to expose behaviours above in test setup and checks?
+- what happens in program outside code under test?

 b) clean tests
 - how to write test in a clean and understandable fashion?